What is domestic violence?

 Witnessing domestic violence can be very damaging for children.
 Individual children respond to trauma differently and some may be resilient and not experience any negative effects, while others may suffer long term harm.

 If you are worried about how domestic violence may be affecting a child, contact the NSPCC or local Children’s Services.
 Children’s Services can conduct an assessment so that they can receive the help and support they need.
-During the assessment staff will gather information about the family’s needs and wishes and work out with the parent the best available way to help you.

 In an emergency, call 999.